-Full schedules and a fast pace can contribute to stress and burnout, but there are ways to buffer staff from the effects.
-Kilgore and Schultz offer the following ideas for reducing staff stress:
+Full schedules and a fast pace can contribute to stress and burnout, but there are ways to buffer staff from their impact.
+Kilgore and Schultz offer these ideas for reducing staff stress:

 “I tailor it to what the person needs,” she says.
 “I start with pre-op because it’s the most consistent, depending on the doctor, and the last part is circulating because it’s the hardest thing to learn and you need to learn each doctor’s preferences.”